tnguyen21/tnguyen21/README.md

 ### Hi there 👋, I'm Tommy [he/him/his]
 I'm a Machine Learning Engineer @ Nuuly.
 I graduated with a Bachelors of Science in Computer Science from Drexel University.
-In my spare time I like to write.
-You can find my blog @ [tommynguyen.dev](https://tommynguyen.dev/).

 ### 🛠 I’m currently working on ...